Did you know that, according to the CDC, someone has a stroke every 40 seconds in the U.S?

 - Mood swings

-The good news that all of these effects are common.
+The good news is that all of these effects are common.
 And, many of them will improve after going through rehab.
 Some may also go away on their own, over the course of time.

 As the primary caregiver for someone who has suffered a stroke, pay close attention to any symptoms that have developed as a result of the stroke and communicate regularly with a doctor for treatment recommendations.